opensearch-project/documentation-website/_field-types/index.md

 For example, if you want to indicate that `year` should be of type `text` instead of an `integer`, and `age` should be an `integer`, you can do so with explicit mappings.
 By using dynamic mapping, OpenSearch might interpret both `year` and `age` as integers.

-This section provides an example for how to create an index mapping and how to add a document to it that will get ip_range validated.
+This documentation provides an example for how to create an index mapping and how to add a document to it that will get `ip_range` validated.

-#### Table of contents
-1. TOC
-{:toc}

----
 ## Dynamic mapping

 When you index a document, OpenSearch adds fields automatically with dynamic mapping.
 You can also explicitly add fields to an index mapping.